Quenty/NevermoreEngine/Modules/Utility/readme.md

 ```
 os.clock() returns how long the server has been active

-Note: os.clock() uses wait() to get how long the server has been active, so the thread will yield for approximately 2 frames.
+Note: os.clock() uses wait() to get how long the server has been active, so the thread will yield momentarily.